cherrywoods/eran/README.md

 **The words "us" or "our" however still refer to the authors of ERAN and *not* the author of this modified variant.**

+Notable Modifications include:
+ - ACASXu constraint semantics: using `y0 < r` instead of `y0 <= r`
+ - A different parallel version of ACASXu-style verification in verify_acasxu

+These changes are not necessarily tested well and may not have been changed across the whole project.

 The variant is distributed under the same License as ERAN, the Apache License 2.0.
 The original copyright notice can be found at the end of this file.